b. 1933 Los Angeles, CA – d. 2019 New York, NY

 In 1982, Billops began her filmmaking career with Suzanne, Suzanne, and subsequently made Finding Christa in 1991, an autobiographical work that garnered the Grand Jury Prize for documentaries at the 1992 Sundance Film Festival.
 Finding Christa has also been aired as part of the Public Broadcasting Station’s P.O.V. television series.
 Her other film credits include Older Women and Love in 1987, The KKK Boutique Ain’t Just Rednecks in 1994, Take Your Bags in 1998, and A String of Pearls in 2002.
 Billops produced all of her films with her husband and their film company, Mom and Pop Productions.

-Billops’s work is in the collections of the The Arts and Science Center for Southeast Arkansas, Pine Bluff, AK; Boston Museum of Fine Arts, MA; The Burgess Group Fine Arts Collection, New York, NY; Donnell Media Center, New York Public Library, NY; The Georgia Museum of Art, Athens, GA; Harold A and Ann R Sorgenti of Contemporary American Art, Pennsylvania Academy of the Fine Arts, Philadelphia, PA; Hofstra University, Hempstead, NY; Jersey City Museum, NJ; K Caraccio Collection, New York, NY; Library of Congress, Washington, D.C.; Museum of Fine Art, Boston, MA; Museum of Modern Art, NY; Nasher Museum of Art, Durham, NC; Paul Jones Museum, University of Alabama, Tuscaloosa, AL; Philadelphia Museum of Art, PA; Petrucci Family Collection, Union Township, NJ; Photographers Gallery, London, UK; Robert Blackburn Print Collection, New York, NY; Das Schubladenmuseum, Bern, CH Studio Museum in Harlem, New York, NY; and Yale University Art Gallery, New Haven, CT.
+Billops’s work is in the collections of the The Arts and Science Center for Southeast Arkansas, Pine Bluff, AK; Boston Museum of Fine Arts, MA; The Burgess Group Fine Arts Collection, New York, NY; Cleveland Museum of Art, Cleveland, OH; Detroit Institute of Arts, MI; Donnell Media Center, New York Public Library, NY; Featherstone Center for the Arts, MA; Georgia Museum of Art, GA; Harold A. and Ann R. Sorgenti of Contemporary American Art, Pennsylvania Academy of the Fine Arts, PA; Hofstra University, NY; K Caraccio Collection, NY; Library of Congress, DC; Minneapolis Institute of Art, MN; Museum of Fine Arts, MA; Museum of Modern Art, NY; Nasher Museum of Art, NC; Paul Jones Museum, University of Alabama, AL; Petrucci Family Collection, NJ; Photographers Gallery, London; Robert Blackburn Print Collection, NY; Das Schubladenmuseum, Bern; Studio Museum in Harlem, NY; and Yale University Art Gallery, CT.